Meike-K/hello_genomics_calc_py36/README.md

 recommend relative paths.
 4. Start the app via `docker-compose -f <docker-compose.filename.yml> up`

 You already have a working python-script?
-Just clone hello-genomics and interchange the main.py, rename the directory, and modify the paths in the Dockerfile.
+Just clone [hello_genomics_calc] and interchange the main.py, rename the directory, and modify the paths in the Dockerfile. (#TODO: Ist das nicht oben schon gesagt worden bei "Tip"?)

 One more thing: Once you started your application (container) you can list all current instances via `docker ps -a`.
 To inspect the output of an application just type `docker logs <container-id>`.